 April saw the arrival of the first of our 2020 beltie calves, the weather has been kind and they are enjoying sunning themselves down on Burgh Marshes with their Mum’s.
 All our calves get names and 2020 they all start with a “T” – so here we have Ted, Captain Tom and Twiglet.

-During these difficult times we are not open for collections of beef directly from the farm but are taking orders for our 100% Pasture for Life Beltie beef boxes (plus extras as required) for home delivery at the end of April.
+During these difficult times we are only open for collections of beef directly from the farm by prior arrangement and are taking orders for our 100% Pasture for Life Beltie beef boxes (plus extras as required) for home delivery at the end of July.
 Please order from our on-line shop or email firstname.lastname@example.org

 If you live within a 5 mile radius and don’t wish to purchase a box but just need a few essential items we will endeavour to drop off to you as well.

 We had an amazing time up at the Belted Galloway National Show at the Westmorland County Show in the Lake District this week.
 It was a lovely show despite the weather and long old haul up from Norfolk and so unexpectedly worthwhile.